albertosaurus/ach_builder/README.md

 #ACH-Builder

 Ruby helper for creating ACH files.
-It's API is designed to be as flexible as possible.
+Its API is designed to be as flexible as possible.

 Inspired by